Does massage therapy help with osteoarthritis related knee pain?

 A March 2018 study in the journal Pain Management Nursing, the official journal of the American Society of Pain Management Nurses, (2) evaluated the effect of aromatherapy massage on knee pain and functional status in subjects with osteoarthritis.

 - They found: “Aromatherapy massage performed in patients with osteoarthritis reduced knee pain scores, decreased morning stiffness, and improved physical functioning status.
 Thus, as long as specific training is provided for aromatherapy massage, aromatherapy can be recommended for routine use in physical therapy units, hospitals, and homes.”

 Not addressing the knee but the thigh

 What they then concluded was: “Massage therapy resulted in minimal clinically important changes for pain relief.
-There was an increase in the pressure-pain threshold in the older adults with knee osteoarthritis.
+There was an increase in the pressure pain threshold in older adults with knee osteoarthritis.
 We propose that the improvements in pain may be related to the medial thigh muscle rather than knee osteoarthritis.”

 It is about quality of life and it may be about the placebo effect

 Here is research from a June 2017 study in the journal Pain Medicine.
 (4) The study makes some curious points on whether or not the massage is helping physically or mentally.

 - In this qualitative study (basically a study that asks people how do they feel?) the people in the study reported:

 - “Relaxation effects, improved quality of life, and symptomatic relief, possibly beyond increased functional status and pain scores as found in our clinical trial.”
 In other words, the people felt better than they should have.

 - The researchers noted when they interviewed patients about the benefits massage was offering them, the patients noted: